Parents, Friends and Alumni Weekend (PFAW) 2023

 If there’s one thing parents always say when they’re at Wazi, it’s this: “I want to go to camp myself!”
 Well, here’s your chance!
-Join us for Camp Waziyatah’s 2021 Friends and Family Weekend on August 20th-22nd!
-It’s your chance to be a real camper, grown-up style.
+Current or previous parents, campers and staff, come join us for Camp Waziyatah’s 2023 Parents Friends and Alumni Weekend (PFAW) on August 18th-20th!
+It’s your chance to be a camper, grown-up style.

 What’s included?
-Accommodation, activities, camp shirt, food, and, since this is an adult’s 21+ only party, drinks!
-Pick-up/drop-off at airports and linens will be an additional charge.
+(IMPORTANT: PFAW is free to attend but only available to previous campers, staff and Wazi famililes) It’s all inclusive, so activities, camp shirt, food, and, since this is an adult’s 21+ only party (no kids), drinks will be provided!
+Pick-up/drop-off at airports and linens may require a charge.

 What does a day look like?
 Well that depends, what do YOU want to do?
 Try water skiing, rock climbing, lounging by the lake, campfire, and even a social.
-This Wazi Weekend looks a lot like kid’s camp but with all the freedom of being an adult!
+This Wazi Weekend looks a lot like camp for kids but with all the freedom of being an adult!

-This is the first of hopefully many of Camp Waziyatah’s Parents, Friends and Alumni Weekends (A.K.A.
-“Third Session”).
-It’s a time to get back to the woods, out of your comfort zone and into the moment.
+It’s your dream weekend at camp.
+Adult style.
+Our first ever PFAW last summer was a huge success.
+It was wonderful to see our friends and alumni and it was a joy to be at camp.
+We had “Decktails”, “Docktails”, went skiing and rode the zipline, flew off the blob, danced the night away at the social and so much more.
+PFAW is a time to get back to the woods, out of your comfort zone and into the moment.
 We suggest you set aside technology (accept the “no tech challenge”, bring a real physical book, spend time with your significant other, and enjoy all the magic and wonder of being a camper (again, or for the first time) at Wazi!

 What will we be doing all weekend?